pseeth/argbind/README.md

 be flippable, make the argument an int instead of a bool and use 0 and 1 for True and False.
 Then you can override from command line like `--func.arg 0` or `--func.arg 1`.

+# Issues?
+Questions?

+If you've run into some issues with ArgBind, or have some questions, please ask via Github Issues.
+Projects like ArgBind are pretty tricky to get right, so there are surely some edge cases that have been missed.